hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 ## The Service network<a name="service"></a>

-The Service Network (SVC) is created by Neutron.
-It provides a path from Development Platform services (such as Database as a Service) running in Nova VMs to the Centralized Logging Service running in the Undercloud.
-A route needs to exist from service subnet in Over Cloud to the RabbitMQ on the Under Cloud controller.
+The Service Network (SVC) is created by the Network Operation service.
+SVC provides a path from Development Platform services (such as Database as a Service) running in Compute Operations VMs to the Centralized Logging Service running in the undercloud.
+A route needs to exist from service subnet in the overcloud to the RabbitMQ on the undercloud controller.

 <table style="text-align: left; vertical-align: top; width:650px;">
 <tr style="background-color: lightgrey; color: black;">